oVirt/ovirt-site/source/feature/template-versions.html.md

 **\1**

-*   Version of a template is a template, which linked to the base template it is a version for.
+*   A template's version is a template that is linked to its base (original) template.
+*   A new property for template - 'version_name' allowing the user to name the version
 *   A new property for template - 'version' to save its version
 *   A new property for vm - 'version' to save the version it is using, null means latest
 *   On upgrade all templates will get version 1